SquadFM/Falcon-4-BMS-Linux/README.md

-# *For Falcon BMS 4.38 use Xeno's excellent instructions to run BMS on Linux incl.
+# *For FalconBMS 4.38 use Xeno's excellent instructions to run BMS on Linux incl.
 VR.*
 https://forum.falcon-bms.com/post/434604